mtorp/n-messaging-client/README.md

 ## Configuring Messages

 ### Viewing messages

-To view a message you can pick the relevant variant on toggler: https://toggler.ft.com/#messageSlotBottom
+To view a message you can pick the relevant variant on toggler: [messageSlotBottom](https://toggler.ft.com/#messageSlotBottom) / [messageSlotTop](https://toggler.ft.com/#messageSlotTop)

 ### Configuration

-Messaging slot ammit "flags" use "Brain (TM)" logic to decide which variant to pick (unlike the usual random % allocation).
+Messaging slot ammit "flags" use "Brain™" logic to decide which variant to pick (unlike the usual random % allocation).

 - Firstly you must update the relevant flag to have your new variant.
 - Secondly you must update the appropriate slot array in [`messaging.json`](https://github.com/Financial-Times/next-ammit-api/blob/master/server/config/messaging.json) in `next-ammit-api` with your new message config.
 (If you want to test a message before releasing to the public, you could simply add the variant to the flag and hold off updating `messaging.json`).